jdixon9992423/IDS_project/README.md

 3. Keylogger Deetection
 4. Service Scan Detection

-Please see research Paper for summary.
+Please see research Paper for more details.